boardfish/zantetsuken/README.md

 You should:

 - call `super` first to initialize the parent state
-- inherit from `ContentSecurityPolicy::Ruleset::Base` so that the ruleset can be composed with others.
+- inherit from `Zantetsuken::Ruleset::Base` so that the ruleset can be composed with others.

 ## Contributing